 No. Wisconsin DNR frames it as a warmwater river with seasonal trout and salmon migration from Lake Michigan, so your plan should shift with the season.

-Start with the mapped DNR access at the mouth, the Besadny corridor off County C, or one of the Highway C and E launch areas before trying any other bank.
+Start with the mapped DNR access at the mouth, the Besadny area off County C, or one of the Highway C and E launch areas before trying any other bank.

 Watch seasonal fish timing, private-land boundaries away from the mapped access points, and the Great Lakes consumption-advisory rules if you plan to keep fish.